 Bachelor of Science in Business and Administration with a major in finance.

+The finance curriculum is designed to provide students with knowledge of the major concepts and practices of financial management, while at the same time helping to develop their analytical, decision-making and communication abilities.
 The finance major prepares students for careers in business and/or postgraduate work by educating them in the fundamental principles and practical applications of modern financial analysis.
-The finance curriculum is designed to provide students with knowledge of the major concepts and practices of financial management, while at the same time helping to develop their analytical, decision-making and communication abilities.

-The careers of the majority of finance graduates can be broadly classified into one of four specializations or tracks: personal financial planning, financial institutions management, corporate finance and investments.
+The careers of the majority of finance graduates can be broadly classified into one of four groups: personal financial planning, financial institutions management, corporate finance and investments.
 Drake’s program offers students a choice of study from specializations consistent with these classifications.
 Graduates are prepared for advanced study in business or finance or to assume responsible, entry-level managerial positions in financial management in business, government and not-for-profit entities.
 Furthermore, they possess an excellent foundation for future growth and career development.

 In addition to the Drake Curriculum requirements: